Laboratory |

 Describe the truth tables using a behavioural interpretation as in plan B. The flowcharts in Fig 8 are ready for translation to VHDL using processes.

-The project is a single-file VHDL project, as a plan C1, because we have decided to describe the three blocks conforming the FSM architecture as processes instead of independent components.
+The project is solve in a single VHDL file applying plan C1, because we have decided to describe the three blocks conforming the FSM architecture as processes instead of independent components.

 Project name Light_Control_prj